auddye/k8-mapr-csi-demo/README.md

 *testprovisionerrestsecret.yaml
 *teststaticpvc.yaml

-teststaticpv.yaml example:
+#Persistant Volume
+The reclaimPolicy specified in the PersistentVolume tells the k8 cluster what will happen to the volume when the PVC is deleted.
+Volumes can be set to Retain or Delete.

+Retain: means the volume will be released when a claim is deleted, but it's not ready for another claim yet.
+There are manual steps to do to make this volume available for another PVC.

+Delete: removes the PersistentVolume object and the storage asset.
+When we get to dynamic provisioning you will see that PV inherit the reclaimPolicy of the storage class, which defaults to Delete teststaticpv.yaml example:

 ```
 # Copyright (c) 2009 & onwards.
 MapR Tech, Inc., All rights reserved
 # apiVersion: v1